tc4416/joy-itp-blog/content/Medium of Memory/MoM-2.md

 -------
 ### Reading
+Ocan Vuong
-Ocan Vuong "tell story to recalibrate the past" the body is the ultimate witness to love
+- "tell story to recalibrate the past"
+- the body is the ultimate witness to love
+- "we are capable of disaster.
+And we are scared."
+- "how are you has failed us, and we had to find something else"?